Hippolyte Triat

-Antoine Hippolyte Trilhac (known as Hippolyte Triat; 14 October 1812 – 11 January 1881) was a French strongman and entrepreneur, one of the founding fathers of modern physical culture and fitness centers.
-Born into humble circumstances, he was abducted and sold to a troupe of Italian acrobats at the age of six.
-While on tour in Spain in 1828, he was in an accident that forced him to leave his troupe.
-He was taken in and educated by a lady-patroness from Burgos.
-At 22, he introduced an itinerant sports show, showcasing physique posing, which gained popularity in Spain and England.
-Triat's travels led him to Brussels, where he opened the first commercial gymnasium in 1840, catering to the elite.
+Antoine Hippolyte Trilhac (known as Hippolyte Triat; 14 October 1812 – 11 January 1881) was a French strongman and entrepreneur, regarded as one of the founding figures of modern physical culture and fitness centers.
+Born into humble circumstances, he was abducted at the age of six and sold to a troupe of Italian acrobats.
+While touring Spain in 1828, he was involved in an accident that forced him to leave the troupe.
+He was subsequently taken in and educated by a lady patron from Burgos.
+At the age of 22, Triat introduced an itinerant sports show featuring physique posing, which gained popularity in Spain and England.
+His travels eventually led him to Brussels, where he opened the first commercial gymnasium in 1840, catering primarily to the elite.
 He later moved to Paris and, in collaboration with Nicolas Dally, founded the "Gymnase Triat".
 Triat envisioned himself as a "gymnasiarch", educating aristocrats and the bourgeoisie in hygienic sports.
-Triat and his businesses suffered a number of setbacks due to the Franco-Prussian War, especially in the aftermath of the Paris Commune.
+Triat and his businesses suffered a number of setbacks during the Franco-Prussian War, particularly in the aftermath of the Paris Commune.
 He died in Paris in 1881.